Loading your recommendations…

 The Center for Innovation in Health Disparities Research (CIHDR) is a partnership between the Department of Nursing at Winston-Salem State University and North Carolina Central University and the School of Nursing at The University of North Carolina at Chapel Hill.
 The Center is funded by the National Institute on Minority Health and Health Disparities, National Institutes of Health.

 The Center was created to advance three primary goals: to increase the number of minority nurse researchers, develop programs of health disparities research, and improve the way we collaborate with and conduct research with minority populations and communities.
-This is one of many programs and collaborations NCCU is a part of, including a partnership between NCCU researchers and regional researchers to study how African American and Hispanic communities are being disproportionately affected by COVID-19.
+This is one of many programs and collaborations NCCU is a part of, including a partnership between NCCU researchers and regional researchers to study how African American and Hispanic communities were disproportionately affected by COVID-19.

 In the same vein, members of North Carolina Central University’s health disparities research team is providing epidemiology assistance and other critical services to several local health departments to assist in the battle against the coronavirus that is impacting the nation and the world.
 The Health Equity, Environment and Population Health program, known as HOPE, is offering assistance in the North Carolina counties of Cabarrus, Anson and Rowan counties, where public health systems may lack funding and staff to adequately serve patients during the pandemic.